geo-ant/blog/_posts/2024-07-14-rust-address-sanitizer-with-c.md

 Let's assume that we have the source code of the C or C++ library and we are able to rebuild it.
-Here, we'll use CMake for building, but the specific build system is not important, as long as we can pass the correct compiler and linker flags to our library during the build process.
+Here, we'll use CMake for building, but the specific build system is not important, as long as we can pass the correct compiler and linker flags.
 Other options are available, this workflow has just become a preference for me personally.
-Finally, I also assume that we are running on x86 Linux, since I am not sure what the status of address sanitizer is on Windows and I am too lazy to find out right now.
+Finally, I also assume that we are running on x86 Linux, since I am not sure what the status of address sanitizer is on Windows and I am too lazy to find out.

 # The C Library Code